docb/dbRackSequencer/README.md

 # dbRackSequencer

 A collection of sequencers.
-Most modules of this plugin are inspired by the XOR plugin which is not available in Rack v2.
+Some modules of this plugin are inspired by the XOR plugin which is not available in Rack v2.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->